drewbarontini/screengen/README.md

 **ZIP File**

-If you want to easily zip up your screenshots, run `sg-zip` and it'll create a `screengen.zip` directory.
+If you want to easily zip up your screenshots, run `sg-zip` and it'll create a `screengen.zip` file.